Today’s consumer is more aware and interested than ever in issues that affect them, their communities and our world.

 Through our Animal Welfare Principles and Policy we’re impacting the treatment of animals for egg, meat and dairy products in the U.S.

-Through engagement with suppliers, academia and NGOs such as the Humane Society of the United States (HSUS), Compassion in World Farming (CIWF), Global Animal Partnership (GAP) and many others, our industry-leading policy continues to expand on commitments we’ve made over the last several years to:
+Through engagement with suppliers, academia and NGOs such as the Humane Society of the United States (HSUS), Compassion in World Farming (CIWF), Global Animal Partnership (GAP), Global Coalition for Animal Welfare (GCAW), and many others, our industry-leading policy continues to expand on commitments we’ve made over the last several years to:

 We have high expectations for our suppliers.
 We’re working with them to address issues such as painful procedures, rapid growth and other practices and we work only with suppliers that show progress in animal welfare practices.
 In fact, we ask them for progress reports and require third-party documentation of their efforts.

-To view our recent Animal Welfare Progress Report, click here.
+To view our 2017 Animal Welfare Progress Report, click here.

 Of the world’s ocean fisheries, 90 percent are at risk—threatened by fishing practices that stress the environment and marine life1.
 We strive to buy seafood from sources that sustainably and ethically procure seafood without damaging ecosystems and endangering workers.